flyyuan/snowpack-import-cdn/README.md

 # New Project

-> ✨ Import dep by CDN
+> ✨ Import dependencies by CDN

 ## Available Scripts